 Expired Inspection Ticket in New York: Fines and Fixes

-If your inspection sticker is expired, even by a day, you can get a ticket in New York.
-This can lead to fines, penalties, and suspesnions.
+If your inspection sticker has expired, even by a day, you can get a ticket in New York.
+This can lead to fines, penalties, and suspensions.
 Police don’t need any other reason to stop you.
 They just have to see the expired sticker on your windshield.

 Here’s what that means, what it costs, and what to do next.